candycode/loco/README.md

 ### Network

-Support for tcp/udp and ssl is included.
+Support for tcp/udp sockets and ssl is included.
+It is possible to use the WebWindow object as a headless web browser to isssue http(s) requests and handle responses from command line applications.

 <CODE SAMPLE>

 ## History and status

 This project started several years ago when I got tired of spending time writing C/C++ code to build MVP/MVVM/MVC application logic and binding UI events to callbacks with MOTIF/MFC/GTK/Qt/WPF... + a few mobile frameworks.